openforis/sepal-doc/docs/source/cli/ofgt.rst

 First time users
 ^^^^^^^^^^^^^^^^

-First time users, the terminal is your friend: The Open Foris Geospatial Toolkit tutorial is aiming to provide straight forward guidelines and examples to help first time users to familiarise themselves with the Open Foris Geospatial Toolkit.
+First time users, the terminal is your friend: The Open Foris Geospatial Toolkit tutorial is aiming to provide straight forward guidelines and examples to help first time users to familiarize themselves with the Open Foris Geospatial Toolkit.
 This includes the installation of Ubuntu, various geospatial tools and, in particular, the installation and application of the Open Foris Geospatial Toolkit.
 You do not need to be an expert, we just would like you to be curious to try things out.
 Do not be afraid of using the command-line!
 We know that the terminal window is for many users a barrier of being afraid ruining everything and having to start from scratch.
 These days the terminal is not exclusively for advanced computer enthusiasts.
 Give it a try and just start playing around following the tutorials and instructions you can find in the wiki.

 License
 ^^^^^^^